Canon 70D vs Panasonic TZ200

 - More modern: Reflects 4 years and 7 months of technical progress since the 70D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the TZ200 comes out slightly ahead of the 70D (14 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the TZ200 emerges as the winner of the match-up (15 : 13 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 70D and the Panasonic TZ200 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.